sang-15/Mixing-Metabolomes/README.md

 ```

 ## Output
+We rename each sample by the end of the process based on sample taxonomy information and it's input file name or GenBank assembly accession as 'genus_species_filename' or 'genus_species_GenBank_ID'. <br />

 The wrapper will generate a 'formatkresults' folder under '$HOME/' directory (or user specified folder if '-o' argument is supplied), and the folder contains the following: <br />

 - **formatk_out.txt** <br />